jonmumm/actor-kit/README.md

 Actor Kit is a powerful library for creating and managing actor-based state machines in Cloudflare Workers, leveraging XState for robust state management.
 It provides a comprehensive framework for handling different types of events from various sources and manages the lifecycle of actors in a distributed environment.

+For a practical implementation, check out our [Next.js Todo List Example](/examples/nextjs-todo) which demonstrates how to integrate Actor Kit with a Next.js application to create a real-time, event-driven todo list.

 ## 🚀 Installation

 To install Actor Kit, use your preferred package manager: